 - If any of your included form fields have been set up to generate auto-labels - or if you have manually labeled submissions to your gallery - you will be able to use the setting for What labels do you want to display? to select which labels you'd like gallery viewers to be able to see and search.
 For example, if you have submissions labeled according to submitter's age range, and you select all associated labels (age 10-20, age 20-30, age 30-40), gallery viewers will see an option to filter gallery submissions according to these labels.
 These labels will also be publicly displayed in the gallery.

 - In the Sorting menu, choose the order in which you would like submissions to appear in the gallery.
 You can choose from oldest to newest (the default), newest to oldest, or random, which will randomly change the submission order each time a visitor visits the gallery.

-If the Show Scores checkbox is selected, real time scores will be revealed publicly.
+• If the Show Scores checkbox is selected, real time voting scores will be revealed publicly on the gallery page.

 Sharing and Saving:

 - In the Share Link to Gallery section, optionally customize the message that will appear at the end of submission confirmation emails when a submitter submits to this form.
 This message must contain the placeholder tag [gallery-link], which will take the submitter to the gallery page for their submission.